GabrielDigregorio/SPH_method/README.md

 ## Launch an experiment

-* Creat a new directory to store data
+* Create a new directory to store data

 ```
 cd build